gxf1212/notes/MD/UROPS-run-and-result.md

     - a good tutorial: [How to Search PubChem for Chemical Information](https://chem.libretexts.org/Courses/University_of_Arkansas_Little_Rock/ChemInformatics_(2017)%3A_Chem_4399_5399/6%3A_How_to_Search_PubChem_for_Chemical_Information_(Part_2))
     - tool with cut-off value: https://chemminetools.ucr.edu/eisearch/query/

-  - Fingerprint Tanimoto-based 2-                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             dimenpubchemsional similarity
+  - Fingerprint Tanimoto-based 2-dimensional similarity

     - convert structure to fingerprint, which is a 2-value vector, indicating if this character exists
       $$